When you suffer injury as a result of someone else’s negligence, you deserve compensation.

 It is important to consult a personal injury attorney as soon as possible after your accident to ensure that you file your claim on time.

-If the Ohio personal injury statute of limitations has expired, your attorney can advise you of any exceptions that might give you additional time to file.
+If the Ohio personal injury statute of limitations has expired, your personal injury attorney can advise you of any exceptions that might give you additional time to file.

 Contact us online or call (419) 455-1410 today for a free consultation.